Admissions – Frequently Asked Questions

 Do you have activities after school?

 - The School coordinates a range of activities after school.
-A range of clubs is scheduled each semester and include a range of games and sports as well as cooking, reading, chess, yoga, robotics, jewellery making, Taekwondo, music and so on.
-Some of these are free, whilst others have a fee.
+A variety of clubs are scheduled each semester that include games and sports, as well as cooking, reading, chess, yoga, robotics, computing, jewelry-making, Tae-Kwon-Do and more.
+These clubs have an additional fee.

 - There are also a number of competitive, representative teams that train after school and compete either during school time or after school.
 These teams include football (boys and girls, at different levels), volleyball, basketball, badminton, athletics and maths.
-Our students also participate in the INNOVA Olympics and various Model United Nations (MUN) events in San Jose.
+Our students also participate in the Model United Nations (MUN) events in San Jose.

 Are excursions part of the curriculum?

 - Yes!
 In Primary, students usually go on at least one educational excursion each quarter.
 This is related to the topic that they are investigating.
 It is usually held at the beginning of the topic to help inspire, engage and excite the students about the upcoming learning.
 These excursions are included in the tuition.

 - In Secondary, there are a range of excursions that are used to complement learning at school.
 These range from one to multi-day trips.
 Students are also offered the opportunity to be involved in the Duke of Edinburgh’s Award programme.